rxavier/econuy/README.md

 The [patool](https://github.com/wummel/patool) library is used in order to access fiscal data, which is provided by the MEF in `.rar` format.
 This library requires that you have the unrar binaries in your system, which you can get them from [here](https://www.rarlab.com/rar_add.htm).

+### Selenium webdrivers

+Some retrieval functions (fow now, only `econuy.retrieval.call.get()`) need Selenium to be configured in order to scrape data.
+These functions include a `driver` parameter in which a Selenium Webdriver can be passed, or they will attempt to configure a Chrome webdriver, even downloading the chromedriver binary if needed (which still needs a Chrome installation).

 ----

 # Problems and plans